-No additional refractive procedures are allowed until after the 3 Month Post Lock-In/6 months postop visit.
+No additional refractive procedures such as limbal relaxing incisions, PRK, or LASIK are allowed until after the 3 Month Post Lock-In/6 months postop visit.

-In subjects with both eyes enrolled, if surgical complications occur with the primary eye and no RxLAL is implanted, the subject should be Exited from the study and no RxLAL should be implanted in the fellow eye.
+If surgical complications occur with the primary eye and no RxLAL is implanted, the subject should be Exited from the study and no RxLAL should be implanted in the fellow eye.